Binance Market Update (2022-11-16)

 Binance

-The global cryptocurrency market cap now stands at $0.84T, down by -1.04% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.82T, down by -3.43% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SCRT, LAZIO, and PORTO, up by 81%, 30%, and 25%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include SCRT, POLYX, and SRM, up by 36%, 15%, and 12%, respectively.

 Top stories of the day: